 When you hear the word ‘marketing’, there are a few organisations who spring to mind as thought leaders, such as Google, Hootsuite, and HubSpot – to name a few!
 These companies all offer online courses to sharpen up your team’s digital marketing skillset.
 These programmes are often free and come with a product certification once the learner completes the course.

 These programmes can be effective for members of your team who can’t commit to a full-time programme but are looking to build their knowledge in specific areas of marketing such as SEO, Google Analytics, or building social media campaigns.

-Our Level 4 Marketing Executive apprenticeship is an 18–21 month programme, designed as a strategic training plan for those looking to become an expert in their field.
-This course combines work-based learning, instructor-led training, and projects to create a stimulating training programme with real business impact.
+Our Level 3 Digital Marketer apprenticeship and our Level 3 Content Creator apprenticeship are both up to 15 months, designed as a strategic training plan for those looking to broaden their understanding of digital marketing principles.
+Our courses combine work-based learning, online instructor-led training, and practical work projects to create a stimulating training programme with real business impact.

 There are many reasons why an apprenticeship could be the best option for your marketing team, but we’ve included our top 5:

-A Level 4 Marketing Executive apprenticeship is a much more than a training course, this programme offers a complete professional development programme with a built-in industry recognised qualification.
+A Level 3 Digital Marketer apprenticeship and a Level 3 Content Creator apprenticeship is a much more than a training course, these programmes offer a complete professional development programme with a built-in industry recognised qualification.

-This course can help transform members of your team into marketing experts, helping them build new skills and broaden their understanding of marketing strategy – ultimately leading them to take on an increased responsibility in your team.
+The apprenticeships can help transform members of your team into marketing experts, helping them build new skills and broaden their understanding of digital marketing tools and techniques – ultimately optimising your marketing strategy and campaigns.

-Investing in marketing training can be expensive, when studying with organisations such as The Charted Institute of Marketing, you can expect to pay an annual membership, a tuition fee, and a cost of assessments.
+Investing in marketing training can be expensive, when studying with organisations such as The Charted Institute of Marketing, you can expect to pay an annual membership, tuition fees, and the cost of individual assessments.

-Our Level 4 Marketing Executive apprenticeship builds on project management skills and prepares individuals to increase their responsibilities in a marketing team.
-Throughout the programme, learners will receive support and guidance from their Learning Mentor who will encourage them to achieve their goals.
+Throughout the programmes, learners will receive support and guidance from their Marketing Coach who will encourage them to achieve their goals.